 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Glidden - Butternut has relatively fewer families with younger children, and/or college students.
 Combined, this makes Glidden - Butternut a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The percentage of adults in Glidden - Butternut with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.50% of adults in Glidden - Butternut have a bachelor's degree or advanced degree.
+The citizens of Glidden - Butternut are slightly less educated than the national average of 21.84% for the average city or town: 15.50% of adults in Glidden - Butternut have a bachelor's degree or advanced degree

 The per capita income in Glidden - Butternut in 2022 was $33,085, which is middle income relative to Wisconsin and the nation.
 This equates to an annual income of $132,340 for a family of four.
 However, Glidden - Butternut contains both very wealthy and poor people as well.